Vials of blood - Your Lipid Panel Blood Test: What Your Doctor Isn’t Telling You - AMMD™

 • Dark chocolate

-Your body doesn’t naturally produce fatty acids such as omega 3, which has been shown to lower LDL cholesterol levels, so it’s important to get these vital nutrients through food or supplements.
-Foods such as wild-caught salmon contain high levels of omega-3s, which support a healthy blood flow and viscosity and can support an optimal hormonal balance.
+Your body doesn’t naturally produce fatty acids such as omega 3, which has been shown to lower LDL cholesterol levels.
+So, it’s important to get these vital nutrients through food or supplements.
+Foods such as wild-caught salmon contain high levels of omega-3s.
+This nutrient supports a healthy blood flow and viscosity and can support an optimal hormonal balance.

 2. Reverse Your Autoimmunity

-Autoimmunity and heart disease are closely linked and inflammation is a major driver of autoimmune disease.
+Heart disease and autoimmunity share a strong connection.
+What’s more, inflammation is a major driver of autoimmune disease.
 The good news is that you CAN reverse your autoimmunity.

-By following The Myers Way®, my simple and proven dietary and lifestyle protocol, you can reclaim your health by addressing the true underlying causes of autoimmune disease.
-I have seen the success of this protocol firsthand, in my clinic and as a patient myself, and now people everywhere can benefit from this medical breakthrough.
+By following The Myers Way®, my simple and proven dietary and lifestyle protocol, you can reclaim your health.
+This protocol will help you address the true underlying causes of autoimmune disease.
+I have seen the success of this protocol firsthand, in my clinic and as a patient myself.
+Now, people everywhere can benefit from this medical breakthrough!

 3. Relieve Your Stress

-Relieving your stress isn’t always easy.
-Struggling with work-life balance and our constant connection to technology makes it even more difficult.
+Managing stress isn’t always easy, especially with work-life balance struggles and constant technology use.

 Our stress response evolved primarily as a means of self-preservation from our ancestors facing immediate, life-threatening situations.
 Unfortunately, that response isn’t ideal for the type of chronic, ongoing stress we face today.
 That’s why it’s so crucial to make time to de-stress!